What is Feedback and Why is it Important?

 Hard no. We should see opportunities for feedback in everyday life.
 A good performance review will include feedback, but they're not the same.

-2. Feedback is usually negative or focuses on what I'm doing doing wrong
+2. Feedback is usually negative or focuses on what I'm doing wrong

-Some of the most useful feedback I've received focuses on what went right, so that I can focus on repeating it next time.
-In systems thinking, this is called a reinforcing feedback loop, and leads to exponential growth!
+Some of the most useful feedback I’ve received focuses on what went right, so I can repeat it.
+In systems thinking, this is called a reinforcing feedback loop, and it leads to exponential growth!

 3. The person giving the feedback "has the right answer"

-Most of the feedback you will receive says more about the person giving the feedback than you.
-Their feedback is shaped by their experience and perception of the world.
-Take what value you can from any feedback, ask questions to understand more, and then decide for yourself.
-Seek out feedback especially from people you trust and admire, who care about you.
+Most feedback says more about the giver than the receiver.
+It’s shaped by their experiences and worldview.
+Take what value you can, ask clarifying questions, and decide what’s worth keeping.
+Seek feedback from people you trust and admire.

 4. I need to action all feedback I receive